SickChill/SickChill.Wiki/SickChill-installation-packages.md

 In most cases you can use those old packages in combination with manual Git commands to make the switch.
 However in some cases this is not possible.
 For those there is a `Dirty` way to switch.

-* 1 Run the outdated installer and install sickrage from the old Repo.
+* 1 Run the outdated installer and install sickchill from the old Repo.
 * 2 Shutdown SickChill.
 * 3 Download the latest SickChill package from the [New Repo](https://github.com/SickChill/SickChill/archive/master.zip).
 * 4 Unzip and overwrite the old files on your device.